-The club has created this section of the website to remember those closely connected to the club who sadly have passed away since March 2020; lockdowns and restrictions on those visiting the club due to the terrible Coronavirus pandemic meant we were not able to remember them in the traditional way.
+The club has created this section of the website to remember those closely connected to the club who sadly have passed away since March 2020; lockdowns and restrictions on those visiting the club due to the terrible Coronavirus pandemic have sometimes meant that we were not always able to remember them in the traditional way.
+It is felt appropriate to continue this page to honour those who are no longer with us but are now in a higher place with another family of Angels.

 All those mentioned below are sadly missed irrespective of the era in which they were associated with the club, and sincere condolences are sent to families and friends concerned.